Ninad-Lunge/Ninad-Lunge/README.md

 - 👋 Hi, I’m @Ninad-Lunge
 - 👀 I’m interested in ...
-New Technology, ML and AI.
+New Technology, App Development, ML and AI.
 - 🌱 I’m currently learning ...
 Computer Engineering
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ... with my E-mail : ninadlunge@gmail.com